DaisukeT-GitHub/HIRLib/README.md

 # HIRLib

-HIRLib is JQuery(JavaScript) Canvas Base Library.
+HIRLib is HTML5 Canvas Library.
+This library use jQuery(JavaScript).

 * HIRLib
   * Library directory